A touch of peanut butter gives this sweet and spicy soup a creamy texture without any actual cream – keeping it vegan and heart-healthy.

 - 6 cups vegetable broth

-- 2 tbsp chopped, lightly salted peanuts
+- 2 tablespoon chopped, lightly salted peanuts

 - Salt and pepper to taste